Where Got Ghost?: Plot

-Swindlers Cai, Fu and Shou are returning to Cai's house after a successful scam.
-Cai becomes hungry and tells his accomplices to buy him some food while he returned home.
-As it is late at night and they are too lazy to walk to the shops, Fu and Shou decide to steal some oranges from the roadside, placed there as offerings during the Hungry Ghost Festival.
+Swindlers Lee Ah Cai (or simply Cai), Fu and Shou are returning to Cai's house after a successful scam under a guise of a religious priest.
+Cai becomes hungry and tells his accomplices to buy him some food and fruits while he returned home.
+As it is late at night and they are too lazy to walk to the shops upon realizing that they forgot to buy fruits, Fu and Shou decide to steal some oranges from the roadside, placed there as offerings during the Hungry Ghost Festival.
 Cai eats the oranges and complains that they are tasteless.
+Meanwhile, Cai receives a phone call claiming that he won a first-class return ticket to the United States from a lucky draw, which Cai scolded the caller and hanged up the call.

 Later, the three men devise a new scheme - they would make phone calls from the phone book and each person they called would receive a random 4D lottery number, with enough calls to cover every possible combination from 0000 to 9999.
-Those who win the lottery are required to pay 20% commission to Cai or fall victim to harassments from loansharks.
-This initially works and the three set up a company, which was largely successful.
+Those who win the lottery are required to pay 20% commission to Cai under a guise of a temple construction or fall victim to harassments from loansharks and thugs.
+This initially works and the three set up a company, which was largely successful and trio suggested to apply for copyright protection for their hotline company or else someone will imitate their trick.

-One day, Cai receives a phone call.
+One day, Cai receives a phone call after planning to expand their business overseas.
 The caller gives Cai a lottery number, deploying the same hotline trick.
-Believing him to be a competitor, Cai naturally disregards the call, but goes ahead and tries his luck with the given number anyway.
-To his surprise, he wins first and second prize for the same number.
+Believing him to be a copycat, Cai naturally disregards the call, scolding Fu and Shou for not acquiring the copyright protection but goes ahead and tries his luck with the given number anyway.
+To his surprise, he wins first and second prize for the same number and received another call, also from the same caller but again Cai disregard the call.

-On his way home with his two sidekicks, a pale-faced man suddenly confronts Cai for his commission.
+After claiming the lottery prize with his two sidekicks, a mysterious pale-faced man suddenly confronts Cai for his commission, saying that it was his grandmother who gave Cai the fortune.
 After teasing the man and refusing to pay, Cai receives the warning that he will be run over by a car.
 Cai laughs it off and runs into the middle of the road to prove it is all a hoax scare.
 He actually does get crushed by a car overturning from an overhead highway.
-As Cai dies, the driver of the car is revealed to be a spirit who tells Cai never to steal her oranges again.
+As Cai dies, the driver of the car is revealed to be an elderly spirit who tells Cai never to steal her oranges again.
 In the ending scene, hundreds of oranges start to roll onto a dying Cai in the middle of the road.

+The episode ends with the phrase "The disasters in life begin from ignoring the details" (人生中的災難 都是由忽略細節開始).